Kyriosity/use-dev/README+/tests/README.md

 ## A word on definitions

-_Unit Tests_ are only a slice of the test pyramid, but technically they may serve all other types (I can't remember any <kbd>New -> Integration test</kbd>).
+_Unit Tests_ are only a slice of the test pyramid, but technically they may serve all other types (I can't remember <kbd>New -> Integration test</kbd> in IDEs).

 🔚 ... ⏭️ 📂[README+](README+)